Installing and running the Workbench CLI

 Billing

-In order to perform any operations that incur a cost on Workbench (e.g. creating a workspace and resources within it), you need access to a billing account via a spend profile.
+In order to perform any operations that incur a cost on Workbench (e.g., creating a workspace and resources within it), you need access to a billing account via a spend profile.
 An administrator (user with admin permissions) can grant you access.

 External data

-In order to read data from or write data to a private external resource from Workbench, you must grant the appropriate data access permissions to your proxy-group.
-Run terra auth status
+In order to read data from or write data to a private external resource from Workbench, you must grant the appropriate data access permissions to your proxy group.
+Run wb auth status to view the email address of your proxy group.

 To learn more about sharing resources with other users, see Access control and sharing.